-The quiche sets well and looks so pretty on a plate.
+The quiche sets well and looks beautiful on a plate.
 I love the taste of this recipe so much that I make it often.
 It makes a wonderful breakfast idea but is also really nice for lunch too!

 What to do with the left over yolks

-This recipe is expensive if you don’t use the yolks that are left over.
-Here are a few ideas:
+This recipe is expensive if you don’t do something with the yolks that are left over.
+Here are a few ideas for using them:

 - Add them to a pasta Alfredo recipe to make it extra rich